M14 rifle: M89SR Model 89 Sniper Rifle

 The M89SR is an M14 in bullpup configuration first introduced by Sardius in the 1980s.
 Later produced by Technical Equipment International (TEI) for the Israel Defense Forces.

 AWC G2A Sniper Rifle

 The AWC G2A is a modified M14 with bullpup stock designed by Lynn McWilliams and Gale McMillian in the late 1990s.
 Produced and delivered for testing at the Fort Bragg sniper school.
 They consist of the G2, G2A and G2FA models.

 M21 and M25 sniper rifles

 The M21 and M25 are accurized sniper models of the M14, assembled with more care and precision than is standard.

 GA SOCOM-16 M14 Designated Marksman Rifle (DMR)

-Refurbished and upgraded M14 rifle by Government Arsenal GA SOCOM-16 model, very similar to the Springfield Armory M1A SOCOM 16 rifle.
+Refurbished and upgraded M14 rifle by Philippines' Government Arsenal GA SOCOM-16 model, very similar to the Springfield Armory M1A SOCOM 16 rifle.
 Uses a 16" barrel specified for Special Operations Command units' requirement, as compared to standard M14 which uses the original 22" barrel, and EBR which uses an 18" barrel.